Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

-We now have most of the ingredients necessary to state the structure coefficient theorem for a symmetric game, which is the setting studied by \citet{tarnita:JTB:2009}.
-The only thing missing is a description of how the payoff matrix of \eq{symmetric_payoff_matrix} results in a net payoff for individuals who might have many interaction partners during each step of time in the model.
-Let $\left(\omega_{ij}\right)_{i,j=1}^{N}$ be a matrix representing the interaction structure of the population.
-Then if the individuals at locations $i$ and $j$ have types $A$ and $B$, respectively, $i$ gets payoff $\omega_{ij}a_{12}$ and $j$ gets payoff $\omega_{ji}a_{21}$ from this interaction.
-For every individual, these scaled payoffs are summed over all interaction partners (note that some $\omega_{ij}$ may be equal to zero) to obtain a net payoff, which, in turn, determines fecundity.
+\eq{xA_expansion} has a form similar to the structure-coefficient theorem of \citet{tarnita:JTB:2009}.
+In fact, our result includes this structure-coefficient theorem as a special case.
+Note that $a_{xy}^{ij}$ implicitly encodes which individuals interact and how payoffs are aggregated through the dependence on $i$ and $j$.
+For example, we would define the payoffs to be zero for non-interacting pairs of individuals.
+In the case of a symmetric game described by \eq{symmetric_payoff_matrix}, an interaction structure for the population needs to be specified.
+Let $\left(\Omega_{ij}\right)_{i,j=1}^{N}$ be a matrix representing this interaction structure.
+Then, if the individuals at locations $i$ and $j$ have types $\textrm{S}$ and $\textrm{NS}$, respectively, $i$ gets payoff $\Omega_{ij}a_{12}$ and $j$ gets payoff $\Omega_{ji}a_{21}$ from this interaction.
+If $i$ and $j$ do not interact, then $\Omega_{ij}=0$.
+For every individual, these scaled payoffs are summed over all interaction partners.